Stay Compliant with the FTC’s Safeguards Rule

 Dealers must regularly test or otherwise monitor the effectiveness of the safeguards’ key controls, systems, and procedures, including those to detect actual and attempted attacks on, or intrusions into, information systems.

-While KPA does not provide cybersecurity testing services, we can verify you have either put in place a continuous monitoring solution and/or have conducted both penetration and vulnerability tests in the last six months.
-We’ll also verify you are putting new controls in place as a result of the assessments.
+KPA partners with Helion Technologies, SDP Compliance, and Infosec Institute to provide IT monitoring, Phishing Simulation and other cyber security services to help you comply with the Safeguards Rule requirements.
+KPA will also verify you have either put in place a continuous monitoring solution and/or have conducted both penetration and vulnerability tests in the last six months.
+And we’ll ensure you are putting new controls in place as a result of the assessments.

 Dealers must implement policies and procedures to ensure that personnel uphold the information security program.
 The Qualified Individual must provide personnel with security awareness training and keep current on changing information, security threats, and countermeasures.